Curriculum: Doctor of Clinical Laboratory Science

 Credit: 3

 This course will emphasize the integration of the medical laboratory science professional as a key member in the development of process improvement, total quality management and education in diagnostic services.
-The course will further introduce students to the advanced concepts in leadership in the development of diagnostic management teams, improved patient safety, quality systems, medical error prevention, advanced levels of practice in laboratory science (PhD, DCLS), educational models and career development.
+The course will further introduce students to the advanced concepts in clinical laboratory science and leadership in the development of diagnostic management teams, improved patient safety, quality systems, medical error prevention, advanced levels of practice in laboratory science (PhD, DCLS), educational models and career development.

 3